How we raise money

 Private sector partnerships

-Our partnerships with private sector companies provided £7 million in funding for a variety of projects in 2015-16.
-A full list of companies which provided funding in 2015-16 can be seen on page 63 of our Annual Report and Accounts 2015-16.
+Our partnerships with private sector companies provided £5 million in funding for a variety of projects in 2016-17.
+You can download a list of major donors including trusts, foundations and companies (taken from our Annual Report and Accounts 2016-17) below:

 After the earthquakes: A journey towards safe motherhood in NepalA photo story from Uhiya village, Nepal, where CARE is helping to construct a new health post after the...UK aid is transforming lives through a CARE cash transfer programme.
 Find out how it helps women in rural...CARE International UK CEO, Laurie Lee, sees for himself how CARE raises funds from the public....